Back to Blog

-Most job seekers leave money on the table during salary negotiation — not because they lack leverage, but because they make avoidable mistakes.
-Research shows that failing to negotiate a job offer can cost you over $1 million in lifetime earnings due to the compounding effect on future raises and retirement contributions.
+Most job seekers leave money on the table during salary negotiation, not because they lack leverage, but because they make avoidable mistakes.
+The compounding effect of a lower starting salary on future raises, bonus targets, and retirement contributions adds up significantly over a career.

 Here are the five most common mistakes and how to avoid them.